ElijaRock/git-guide/README.md

 The following paragraphs explain how to access a *bash* shell from your operating system.
 This is an interactive prompt that allows the user to enter commands in the bash language.

-On a Windows computer you can search for powershell (don't run as administrator this time) and type in `wsl` followed by the enter key.
-If this doesn't work that means you haven't set up WSL correctly.
+On a Windows computer you can search for "powershell" (don't run as administrator this time) and type `wsl` followed by the enter key.
+If the command hangs or is not found, that means you haven't set up WSL correctly and you must go back to the previous step to try again.

 On MacOS search for the "terminal" app.

 On Ubuntu search for "terminal".

 When you first open your terminal emulator, there might be a message at the top.
-Below that message you may see somthing like:
+Below that message you should see somthing like:

 ```
 eli@laptop$
 ```

-Depending on what operating system or version of operating system you are using, this might look a bit different than mine (eg: a `%` symbol on zsh for macs).
+Depending on what operating system you are using, this might look a bit different than mine (eg: a `%` symbol for macos).
 You may start typing your commands after the `$`, `%`, `>` or whatever other symbol is present.
-This is the indicator that lets you know it has finished executing its previous process and is ready for more input.
+This is the indicator that lets you know the shell has finished executing its previous process and is ready for more input.
 If there is no symbol present then the terminal is currently executing a previous command and is not ready for you to type input.

 I will now be using the `$` delimiter to mark the beginning of a line of input for the rest of this guide.
 You do not have to type it yourself.
 The first command I would like you to type is `pwd`: